Royal-Navy/design-system/packages/docs-site/src/library/pages/components/modal.md

 1. **Container**.
 This wraps the entire component, adding a z-index to ensure the Modal stacks above the entire app.
 This Container also serves as a backdrop that covers the application with a dark, transparent background.
 This draws focus to the main Modal Window.
 2. **Modal Window**.
 This is the main focus of the Modal component.
 Add content here to inform the user or ask them to perform an action.
 3. **Modal header**.
 Provides a space for a Modal title and close button.
 4. **Modal Footer**.
-Provides a Primary or Danger button.
+Provides a Action or Danger button.
 Can also house an optional Cancel button.

 ### States
 The Modal component has two states - `hidden` and `active`.
 By default, including the Modal component in an application page won't render it.
 Triggering the component will cause it to fade in, over all application content.